Boiico/Feul.Node/README.md

 ✅  Step 17 📍

-ℹ️ #Add this rpc to your wallet networks (optional)
+ℹ️ #Add this RPC to your wallet networks (optional)

 ```
 http://your_ip:4000/graphql